tearflake/sexpression/docs/sexpression.md

 ## 5. conclusion

-We defined *Sexpression* code format and introduced a consistent way to treat strings and comments.
+We defined *S-expression* code format and introduced a consistent way to treat strings and comments.
 Considering comments are analogous to strings, one may find comments a bit restrictive regarding their position and context, but we find the presented solution compact and acceptable.